yjxiong/temporal-segment-networks/README.md

 python tools/eval_scores.py SCORE_FILE
 ```

-The more important function of `eval_scores.py` is to do score fusion.
+The more important function of `eval_scores.py` is to do modality fusion.
 For example, once we got the scores of rgb stream in `RGB_SCORE_FILE` and flow stream in `FLOW_SCORE_FILE`.
 The fusion result with weights of `1:1.5` can be achieved with